-Here is *my* comprehensive list of military abbreviations that I use in my posts.
+Here is *my* somewhat-comprehensive list of military abbreviations that I use in my posts.
 I’ll try to add abbreviations as I use them:

 CAG = referring to the top officer of a Carrier Air Wing, which is the collection of squadrons that deploy together on an aircraft carrier (includes helicopters, jets, and all other aircraft).
 CAG is the head officer over all squadron officers and is equal to the captain of the ship; CAG is usually an O-6.
 CAG is called “CVW” on official documents